yliu138/employee-hierarchy-coding-challenge-client/README.md

 6. Protractor

 ## Dependencies
+1. Node 8+ (As Angular Cli is used to generate the project, Node 8+ is a must-have for this project)
-The Java Spring-boot back-end, source code: (https://github.com/yliu138/employee-hierarchy-coding-challenge)
+2. The Java Spring-boot back-end, source code: (https://github.com/yliu138/employee-hierarchy-coding-challenge)

 ## Development server
 Run `npm start` to start the webpack server

 ## Build

-Run `ng build` to build the project.
+Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

 ## Running unit tests